zehnlabs-com/zehnlabs-rebalancer/README.md

 ## How It Works

-The rebalancer is designed to align your account with a target strategy while maximizing the use of your available cash.
+The rebalancer is designed to align your configured accounts with their respective target strategies while maximizing the use of available cash.

 ### Two-Phase Rebalancing